xnought/fast-string-assembly/README.md

 1. Paper explaining the ideas and what worked and did not
 2. A Python interface to run Assembly Theory on strings
 3. Code that executes in polynomial time and is lighting fast (very scientific indeed)
+4. A visual representation output of the result in a notebook or returned as a website (HTML)

 ## References